jca0/pi-sim-evals/README.md

 # DROID Sim Evaluation

+**LATEST COMMIT MAY HAVE A PHYSIC/FRICTION ISSUE** Roll back to commit before latest PR for temporary hack fix until I get time to fix this...

 This repository contains scripts for evaluating DROID policies in a simple ISAAC Sim environment.

 Here is an example rollout of a pi0-FAST-DROID policy: